Skip to main content

 What is supported living for mental health?

-Lifeways offers a pathway of services and settings that provide the very best in mental health support across the UK, from longer term supported living and residential services, to specialist recovery services with SIL.
+Lifeways offers a pathway of services and settings that provide the best mental health support across the UK, from longer-term supported living and residential services to our specialist recovery services via SIL (supported independent living).

 SIL offers specialist mental health support, with a focus on recovery and community-based support for those severely affected by mental illnesses, offering a transition from institutional environments back into their own home within the community.

-Both our SIL specialist support and our mental health supported living services enable those living with mental health conditions to lead fulfilling lives within their local community, whilst giving them access to personalised support.
+Both our specialist supported independent living support and our mental health supported living services enable those living with mental health conditions to lead fulfilling lives within their local community, whilst giving them access to personalised support.

 What is a mental health condition?